-Unemployment rates in the Hickory Metro area and across most of the state decreased according to the latest report issued by the North Carolina Department of Commerce Labor & Economic Analysis Division.
-The most recent report shows the November unemployment rates.
+Unemployment rates fell across the Greater Hickory Metro and across much of North Carolina, according to the most recent update released by the North Carolina Department of Commerce Labor & Economic Analysis Division.
+The unemployment rates in the latest report are from November, 2021.

-The statewide unemployment rate is 3.4 percent, down from 3.6 percent in the previous report.
-Jobless rates decreased in 92 of the North Carolina's 100 counties in November, increased in four, and remained the same in four.
-Hyde County has the highest unemployment rate at 9.8 percent and Buncombe County has the lowest at 2.5 percent.
+The statewide unemployment rate is 3.4 percent, down from 3.7 in October.
+Unemployment rates decreased in 97 of the North Carolina’s 100 counties and increased in three.
+Scotland County has the highest unemployment rate at 7 percent and Orange County has the lowest at 2.4 percent.